shanthibooshansubramanian/Portfolio/Weather App Python Project/README.md

 ## Results

 The application provides accurate and up-to-date weather information based on user input.
 It supports multiple units for temperature conversion and displays comprehensive weather details.
+- Current temperature in Fahrenheit, Celsius, or Kelvin
+- Minimum and maximum temperatures
+- Pressure
+- Humidity
+- Cloud cover description
+- City and country name

 ## Future Work